nucleuscloud/neosync/README.md

 Once everything is up and running, the app can be accessed locally at [http://localhost:3000](http://localhost:3000).

+## Analytics

+Posthog is used to capture analytics.

+Today, they are only captured in a very minimal sense within Neosync app.
+Eventually this will be extended to the CLI.

+You can see what information is captured by checking out the [posthog-provider](https://github.com/nucleuscloud/neosync/blob/main/frontend/apps/web/components/providers/posthog-provider.tsx) component that wraps each page's React components.

+Analytics are used simply to get a better view into how people use Neosync.

+### Disabling Analytics

+If allowing Neosync to capture analytics is not desired, simply remove the `POSTHOG_KEY` from the environment, or disable analytics via the `NEOSYNC_ANALYTICS_ENABLED=false` environment variable.

 ## Resources

 Some resources to help you along the way: